B.S in Political Science and Economics

-Vijay will graduate in May of 2021, and continue working at Mastercard.
+Vijay graduated in 2021, and continue working at Mastercard.
 He also hopes to obtain his MBA with a focus on consulting.

 “Four years later, my biggest takeaway is not my degree but my skillset.
 Northeastern taught me how to excel in and out of a classroom environment.
 Northeastern allowed me to re-discover myself and had endless opportunities for trying new things.
 Four years here and still so many things left for me to do at Northeastern.
 The Co-op program has been my favorite time here, there is nothing like being 20 years old and networking with industry experts, right here on campus.
 My biggest advice is never to say no and never stop learning.”